brotherelric/discord-ui/README.md

     - `channel_type` to SlashOption, list of `discord.ChannelType`.
 This will restrict the shown channels for channel slash options to this list.
     - support for nextcord.
 Other libs **should** work too, but they are not tested.
     - `Mentionable` type for SlashOptions
+    - description for short slashoptions.
+If you set the options for a slash command via callback params, you can add a description (and a type) to them with your docstring.
+There are 3 different styles you can use:
+    ```py
+    # style 1
+    @ui.slash.command()
+    async def my_command(ctx, my_option, my_other_option):
+        """This is my command description

+        my_option: `int`:
+            This is the description for the my_option parameter
+        my_other_option: `str`:
+            This is the description for another option
+        """
+        ...

+    # style 2
+    @ui.slash.command()
+    async def my_command(ctx, my_option: int, my_other_option: str):
+        """This is my command description

+        my_option: This is the description for the my_option parameter
+        my_other_option: This is the description for another option
+        """
+        ...

+    # style 3
+    @ui.slash.command()
+    async def my_command(ctx, my_option: int, my_other_option: str):
+        """This is my command description

+        This is the description for the my_option parameter

+        This is the description for another option
+        """
+        ...

+    # style 4
+    @ui.slash.command()
+    async def my_command(ctx, my_option, my_other_option):
+        """This is my command description

+        `int`:
+            This is the description for the my_option parameter
+        `str`:
+            This is the description for another option
+        """
+        ...
+    ```
+    Note: You don't have to use `\`type\``, you can just use `type`

     </details>